Education and Schools in Zambia

 Public schools in Zambia

-Public schooling in Zambia is managed by the Zambian government and free to all children up till grade 7.
-However, parents are still expected to cover additional costs such as uniforms, stationary and books.
-With the majority of the population living close to or below the poverty line, even these minor costs are sometimes too high and school attendance may be low, with drop-out rates high.
+Whilst public schooling is free up until grade 7, parents are still expected to cover additional costs such as uniforms, stationary and books.
+With the majority of the population living close to or below the poverty line, even these minor costs are sometimes too high and school attendance may be low.

 There are no government-run pre-schools or kindergartens; these schools are mostly run by churches or community groups.